MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/1a-microsoft-365-copilot-chat-web.md

 ## **Copilot Chat: Unlock Insights and Drive Strategy**

-Microsoft 365 Copilot Chat offers secure, enterprise-ready AI powered by GPT-4, enabling you to streamline your workflow and make data-driven decisions in a consistent and familiar interface.
+Microsoft 365 Copilot Chat offers secure, enterprise-ready AI, enabling you to streamline your workflow and make data-driven decisions in a consistent and familiar interface.

 **Scenario:**
 You work in business planning for an EV charging company and are developing a strategic plan for the upcoming year.
 Using Copilot Chat, you can combine research from the web with insights from your sales data to identify trends and make informed decisions.